Obligations of Real Estate and Business Agents (WA)

 The primary duties imposed on agents and sales representatives by the Code of Conduct are:

-- Suspend or cancel an agent’s licence and any triennial certificate in respect thereof and in addition, disqualify the agent either temporarily or permanently, or until the fulfilment of any condition which may be imposed by the Tribunal.
+• suspend or cancel an agent’s licence and triennial certificate and disqualify the agent either temporarily or permanently, or until the fulfilment of any condition imposed by the Tribunal.

-In respect to the possibility of a licensee to have their licence and triennial certificate cancelled, a licensee must commit an offence involving:
+A licensee may have their licence and triennial certificate cancelled if they commit an offence involving:

-- The fraudulent rendering of an account, knowing it to be false in any material particular, in respect of money or other property entrusted to him by or on behalf of another person in the course of the licensee’s business; or
+• the knowingly fraudulent rendering of an account in respect of money or property entrusted to them by or on behalf of another person in the course of their business; or

-Below are some examples of penalties imposed for breaches committed by real estate and business agents in Western Australia.
+The following penalties have been imposed for breaches committed by real estate and business agents in Western Australia.

 Real estate agent barred from registering for 15 years